-Mr. Pelletier holds the position of Senior Vice-President, North American Sales and Operations for Metso, a manufacturer of mineral processing equipment and service provider to the mining and construction industries.
-He brings over 25 years of extensive senior level international managerial and operational experience, providing a seasoned perspective that positions him to valuably contribute to the Stella-Jones Board of Directors, Audit and Environmental, Health and Safety Committees.
-His independence positions him well as Chair of the Corporation's Governance and Nomination Committee, where he ensures that committee members have regular opportunities to meet and engage in discussions regarding the composition of the Board and the competencies, skills and experiences required by its members, as well as the Corporation's adherence to corporate governance guidelines.
+Mr. Pelletier has been appointed, effective April 1, 2021, as Chief Executive Officer of H-E Parts International, a leading independent supplier of parts, remanufactured components and services to the global mining, quarrying and heavy construction sectors.
+Between 2013 and 2020, he held several senior Vice-President level positions at Metso, a multinational manufacturer of mineral processing equipment to the mining and construction industries.
+He brings over 25 years of extensive senior level international managerial and operational experience, providing a seasoned perspective to contribute valuably to the Stella-Jones Board of Directors and Audit Committee.
+His independence positions him well as Chair of the Corporation's Governance and Nomination Committee, where he ensures that committee members have regular opportunities to meet and engage in discussions regarding the composition of the Board and the competencies, skills and experiences required by its members, their appropriate compensation as well as the Corporation's adherence to corporate governance guidelines.